Indonesia - Sumba & Flores Photo Tour - full itinerary

 We then head to the beach at Pantai Mandorak, where a breathtaking panorama of rugged coastline and crystal-clear waters awaits, and a small enclave of colourful fishing boats adds a touch of daily life to the scene.

-Late afternoon, we visit the enchanting province of Kodi, located in the remote southwest corner of the island.
-We start at Kampung Ratenggaro, a charming coastal village that offers a vivid glimpse into the traditional way of life of the Sumba people, with its ancient megalithic tombs and time-honoured rituals.
+Later this afternoon, we visit the enchanting province of Kodi, located in the remote southwest corner of the island.
+We start at Kampung Ratenggaro, a charming coastal village that offers a vivid glimpse into the traditional way of life of the Sumba people, with its ancient megalithic tombs and time-honored rituals.

 Tambolaka — Waingapu